swiftlang/swift-evolution/proposals/0289-result-builders.md

 ### **Example**

-Let's return to our earlier example and work out how to define a function-builder DSL for it.
+Let's return to our earlier example and work out how to define a result-builder DSL for it.
 First, we need to define a basic result builder type:

 ```swift
 @resultBuilder